syncfusion-content/uwp-docs/uwp/Pivot-Grid/OLAP/Getting-Started.md

 ## Adding service reference to project

-N> This section explains how to refer the online service in UWP application for binding the cube information in the SfPivotGrid.
+N> This section explains how to refer the online service in UWP application for binding the cube information in the Pivot Grid.
 The service URL used here refers the demo cube - “Adventure Works”, mainly used for illustration purpose.
 To create your own WCF service, refer to the topic of [Creating WCF Service Application.](#creating-wcf-service-application).

-After initializing the SfPivotGrid control, right-click the project in the solution explorer and select **Add > Service Reference...**.
+After initializing the Pivot Grid control, right-click the project in the solution explorer and select **Add > Service Reference...**.

 In “Add Service Reference” dialog, enter the following address and click **Go** to add the online service.